Fitted for the Field

 Not only does this unicycle traverse tumultuous farm terrain and jagged mountain bike trails, but in 2011 it helped win Irene 1st place in the Mountain Unicylce Cross Country race at UNICON, an international competition in Wellington, New Zealand.
 So this one's a winner - just like Irene!

-Read more about Irene in her online Real Woman Biography »
+Read more about Irene in her online Duluth Woman Biography »